-State/Territory:
+State/Territory: California State, remitery.
+Camornia

-1. The State uses the following process for determining that an institutionalized individual cannot reasonably be expected to be discharged from the medical institution and return home:
+1. The State uses the following process for determining that individual who is residing in an institution cannot reasonably be expected to be discharged from the medical institution and return home:

-The beneficiary or his or her representative declare that the institutionalized individual cannot reasonably be expected to be discharged and return home.
-The beneficiary has been given a 30day notice of the Department of Health Services' intent to impose a lien and has an opportunity for a hearing in accordance with state established hearing procedures.
+The beneficiary or his or her representative declare that the beneficiary residing in an institution cannot reasonably be expected to be discharged and return home.
+The beneficiary has been given a 30-day notice of the Department of Health Services' intent to impose a lien and has an opportunity for a hearing in accordance with state established hearing procedures.
 The notice to the beneficiary must include an explanation of the proposed lien and the effect on an individual's ownership interest.

-2. The following criteria are used for establishing that a permanently institutionalized individual's son or daughter provided care as specified under regulations at 42 CFR §433.36(f):
+2. The following criteria are used for establishing that an individual permanently residing in an institution's son or daughter provided care as specified under regulations at 42 CFR §433.36(f):